tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/multi-interface-40.rst

-In Contrail Release 1.10 and later, control and data are required to share the same interface.
+In release 1.10 and later, control and data are required to share the same interface.
 A set of servers can be deployed in any of the following combinations for management, control, and data:

 - ``mgmt=control=data`` -- Single interface use case